jan-schuchardt/learning-to-evolve/README.md

 * evaluation/generate_tsp.py [options] _output-file_
 Generates a set of problem instances for the traveling salesman problem and stores them as a .json-file _output-file_, for later use by apply_solver.

+## Extending the code

+If you plan to add new problem instances or evolutionary operators, consult readme_developers.md under readme for an overview of the necessary steps.